thinkpad20/kirei/README.md

 A lot!

-* no operator precedences, user-defined or otherwise.
-This includes "operator whitespace" (a.k.a. juxtaposition).
-Use parentheses to disambiguate.
+* All symbolic operators are currently right-associative, which makes some things require parenthesis where they shouldn't.
+We currently lack the ability to specify these.
 * Standard library is non-existent (ALMOST non-existent.
 Some basic arithmetic, logical and IO functions are defined)
 * No arrays or any builtin data structures (linked lists and maps are especially important)
   - We do have tuples now, woo hoo!
-  - And now we have ADTs too!
+  - And now we have ADTs too, which means Lists!
 Although they need a little more work.
+We have a basic non-balanced BST now.
 * No type system yet (we plan to implement Hindley-Milner, or a modified version thereof)
+  - We have some a basic implementation of HM up and running, although it do much more than the pure lambda calculus yet.
+Working on it; it's tougher than it looks.
+  - The postulated token system should be really just predicated on the type system, with a few small extensions
+  - Type classes will also depend on this
 * No TCO or any other optimizations
-* Token system hasn't been implemented yet
 * A REPL would be nice (but would probably require a full implementation separate from simple javascript compilation)
-* We'd like to support anonymous recursion, so that we can write recursion into lambda functions without names
 * modules, namespaces, imports, etc...